waynelai614/jfmk-auth/README.md

 Commits to master are automatically tested by [Travis CI](https://travis-ci.org/jfroom/jfmk-auth).

+Tests use:
+- [`railsware/rack_session_access`](//github.com/railsware/rack_session_access) with Capybara to conveniently bypass session authenticating which speeds tests up.
+- [`thoughtbot/climate_control`](//github.com/thoughtbot/climate_control) to adjust ENV vars for models/integration, and a custom `/test/backdoor/` route for the capybara test enviornemnt only to adjust ENV.

 ## Deploy

 ### Environment
-Deploys to a [Heroku pipeline](https://devcenter.heroku.com/articles/pipelines) to three different apps: staging, demo and production.
+Deploys to a [Heroku pipeline](https://devcenter.heroku.com/articles/pipelines) with three different apps: staging, demo and production.
 Currently, releases are infrequent, so just using the Heroku Pipelines GUI to promote staging to demo & prod.

 Ultimately would prefer to [deploy a Docker image to Heroku](https://devcenter.heroku.com/articles/container-registry-and-runtime) — but currently that features is in beta and [support for pipelines is spotty](https://devcenter.heroku.com/articles/container-registry-and-runtime#known-issues-and-limitations).